List of most-viewed Pakistani YouTube videos

-Billion View Club
+Billion views

-Zaroori Tha is the first ever Pakistani music video to complete a billion views on YouTube.
-It completed 1 billion views on 8 January 2021.
+"Zaroori Tha" is the first-ever Pakistani music video to receive a billion views on YouTube.
+It attained its 1 billionth view on 8 January 2021.
 Rahat Fateh Ali Khan became the first Pakistani artist to garner over a billion views.

 Top videos

-The following table lists the most-viewed Pakistani videos on YouTube with their view count, uploader, artist, language and upload date.
+The following table lists the most-viewed Pakistani videos on YouTube with their view count, uploader, artist, language, and upload date.